 Following his senior year at LaSalle, he was drafted by the New York Knicks.
 A New Jersey school-boy legend, prior to attending LaSalle, Raftery was an All-State selection in basketball, soccer and baseball at St. Cecilia High School in Kearny, N.J.
 He posted a New Jersey state record scoring 827 points in his senior year, leading the team to the New Jersey State Championship.
 He ended his high school career with 2,192 points, which at the time also was a state record.

-In 2004 Raftery received a special Victor Sports Award, and the "Walter Payton ‘Sweetness' Award," in recognition of his outstanding work in the community throughout his lifetime.
-He also won a New York Sports Emmy for SINGLE EVENT COVERAGE for Game 5 of the New Jersey Nets-Indiana Pacers series during the 2002 NBA Playoffs.
+In 2015, Raftery was elected into the National Sportscasters and Sportswriters Association Hall of Fame.
+He was honored in May 2012 at the University of Scranton’s Carlesimo Award Dinner, held in honor of the late Peter A. Carlesimo, for his contributions to athletics and Catholic education.
+In 2004 Raftery received a special Victor Sports Award, and the “Walter Payton ‘Sweetness’ Award,” in recognition of his outstanding work in the community throughout his lifetime.
+He received the Curt Gowdy Media Award from the Naismith Memorial Basketball Hall of Fame in 2006 and also won a New York Sports Emmy for SINGLE EVENT COVERAGE for Game 5 of the New Jersey Nets-Indiana Pacers series during the 2002 NBA Playoffs.

 * * *